tarantool/ansible-cartridge/README.md

 ### Application configuration

 `cartridge_app_config` variable is used to edit cluster configuration.
-It allows to define configuration sections in a special format:
+It allows defining configuration sections in a special format:

 ```yaml
 cartridge_app_config: